 Historic romance for your home or community

-American Gas Lamp Works Gas Mantle Illumination uses the highest quality, CSA-certified components to deliver safe, reliable, energy-efficient lighting.
+American Gas Lamp Works Gas Mantle Illumination uses the highest quality components to deliver safe, reliable, energy-efficient lighting.

 - Delivers the historic, romantic look of Welsbach gas mantle lighting